Unified Light-Matter Floquet Theory and its Application to Quantum Communication

 \subsection{Discussion}

 Even though strongly idealized, the proposed protocol merits a thorough discussion.
-As quantum information is typically stored in the ground-state manifold of atoms, that are coupled via Raman transitions, a more realistic modeling in terms of a three-or-more level system is required.
-We emphasize that the proposed protocol is not restricted to the Jaynes-Cummings model used here for illustration, as the light-matter entanglement is a generic effect appearing in all Flouqet systems as predicted by the PRFT.
+As quantum information is often stored in the ground-state manifold of atoms, that are coupled via Raman transitions, a more realistic modeling in terms of a three-or-more level system is required.
+We emphasize that the proposed protocol is not restricted to the Tavis-Cummings model used here for illustration, as the light-matter entanglement is a generic effect appearing in all Floquet systems as predicted by the PRFT.